Svischev/bunni/CONTRIBUTING.md

 Make sure you have a recent version of RabbitMQ (> `3.5.3`).

-You can also start a clean RabbitMQ server node on your machine specifically for the bunny specs.
+You can also start a clean RabbitMQ server node on your machine specifically for the bunni specs.
 This can be done either by using a locally installed RabbitMQ server or by running a RabbitMQ server in a Docker container.